Rides

 Other Rides

 Additional rides meet on Tuesdays, Wednesdays and Saturdays, but not throughout the year.
-Check the Calendar/Upcoming Events or the facebook group for the latest updates.
+Check the Calendar/Upcoming Events or Spond for the latest updates.

 Saturday mornings accommodate both inexperienced and strong riders, depending on the day’s turnout.
-Both riding days will improve group-riding experience; actual speeds/format depends on turnout on the day.
+Actual speeds/format depends on turnout on the day.

 Day Destination Times